rackerlabs/support-how-to/content/how-to/dedicated-hosting/delete-vpn-user-myrackspace-portal/index.md

    After you refresh your browser, the ticket *Delete VPN User on Firewall Request (from template)* is in **Solved** status.

-9. Confirm the details about the deletion of the VPN user by opening the ticket.
+**Step 9.** Confirm the details about the deletion of the VPN user by opening the ticket.
    The details are in the most recent comment.